Remnants of former Mountain Inn near Fayetteville square to be demolished

-FAYETTEVILLE -- It appears what's left of the old Mountain Inn near the downtown square may finally be coming down.
+FAYETTEVILLE -- What's left of the old Mountain Inn near Fayetteville's downtown square is expected to finally come down.

 Passersby may know it as the crumbling building with the giant owl mural that was painted on it in 2016.

 Jonathan Curth, the city's development services director, said the building is an open safety violation.
-City staff have been working with the property owner for more than a year on a solution, he said.
+City staff have worked with the property owner for more than a year on a solution, he said.

 The building has been secured off and on for several years, Curth said.
-Recently city staff have cited concerns over elements such as marble pieces potentially falling off the building onto an oft-used sidewalk below, he said.
+Recently city staff have cited concerns over elements such as marble pieces potentially falling off the building onto a sidewalk below, he said.

 "It's an institution in a bad way," Curth said.